Nitrokey/nitrokey-documentation/source/components/nitrokeys/pro/faq.rst

 .. faq:: How can I use the True Random Number Generator (TRNG) of the Nitrokey Pro for my applications?

    Both devices are compatible to the OpenPGP Card, so that `scdrand`_ should work. `This script`_ may be useful.
-   The user comio `created a systemd file`_ to use scdrand and thus the TRNG more generally.
+   A user `created a systemd file`_ to use scdrand and thus the TRNG more generally.
 He created an `ebuild for Gentoo`_, too.

 .. faq:: How good is the Random Number Generator?